mapbox/mapbox-sdk-js/docs/classes.md

 Invoke a callback for each page of a paginated API response.

-The callback should have the following signautre:
+The callback should have the following signature:

 ```js
 (